bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 * If a document changes after the backup starts but before it ends, then the changed document may not be in the final backup.
 This shouldn't be a problem for BigchainDB, because blocks and votes can't change anyway.

-**Notes**

-* The `rethinkdb dump` subcommand saves database and table contents and metadata, but does not save cluster configuration data.
+* `rethinkdb dump` saves data and secondary indexes, but does *not* save cluster metadata.
+You will need to recreate your cluster setup yourself after you run `rethinkdb restore`.

 * RethinkDB also has [subcommands to import/export](https://gist.github.com/coffeemug/5894257) collections of JSON or CSV files.
 While one could use those for backup/restore, it wouldn't be very practical.